The first step to great food is great knife skills. Check out more Knife Skills this way!

 Shopping and Storage

-As far as shopping for and storing a pumpkin goes, there isn't much to say that hasn't already been said here and here in our guides to pumpkin carving.
-Here's the summary:
+As far as shopping for and storing a pumpkin goes, here's the summary:

 Look for pumpkins with: